 Sipadan, the only oceanic island in Malaysia, is the most beautiful scuba diving spot in the world.
 Located at the Indo-Pacific Basin, it is home to one of the richest marine habitats in the world.
 The variety of sea creatures found on this island make the scuba diving here the best in the world.
 Also, it has a huge concentration of sea turtles, who lay their eggs on the beaches of Sipadan between the month of May and August.
 The best time to visit Sipadan islands would be April to June when the visibility of the sea is 50m.
-However, scuba diving remains open in this island throughout the year.
+However, scuba diving remains open on this island throughout the year.
 The weather is a bit unstable during the months of January to March.

-Being the best diving spot, Sipadan island offers a lot of offshore and underwater activities to the visitors along with a beautiful wildlife to be explored in its little forest and long walks on its sandy beach.
+Being the best diving spot, Sipadan island offers a lot of offshore and underwater activities to the visitors along with beautiful wildlife to be explored in its little forest and long walks on its sandy beach.

 Tiga Island –